mspirkov/yii2-db/README.md

 ### AbstractRepository

 An abstract class for creating repositories that interact with ActiveRecord models.
+Contains the most commonly used methods: `findOne`, `findAll`, `save`, etc., and adds several additional methods: `findOneWith`, `findAllWith`.

 Basic usage example:

 ```php
 /**